0fie/Maika/README.md

 ## TODO

-- Setup impermanace to achieve a perfectly reproducible system.
+1. Add Hyprland plugins!
+(Hyprtrail + Alt-Tab)
-- Implement support for scratchpads
+2. Implement support for scratchpads.
-- Create a derivation for My-Bibata-Modern-Ice, which includes cursors, folder icons, and more!
-- Resolve the "Your GStreamer installation is missing a plug-in." err in Nautilus
+3. Resolve the "Your GStreamer installation is missing a plug-in." err in Nautilus.
-- Add optional generate GTK theme from colorscheme!
-My-Bibata-Modern-Ice will be default.
+4. Add option to generate GTK theme from colorscheme!

-## Improve

-- home/starship.nix
-    * make use of programs.starship.settings

-- home/nixvim.nix
-    * setup Telescope

-- home/waybar.nix
-    * rice the bar!
-    * make it a systemd service

-## Configure
-- SDDM
-- Plymouth
+5. Declare Starship's settings properly.
+6. Create a derivation for Bibata-Modern-Ice-Plus-Papirus-Dark-Pink, which includes cursors, folder icons, and more!
+7. Setup Impermanace.
+8. Switch to AGS.
+9. Rice GRUB, Plymouth & SDDM.